DavidSedley/DavidSedley.github.io/content/publications/articles.md

  in U. Zilioli (ed.), _Atomism in Philosophy: a History from Antiquity to the Present_ (Cambridge, 2020), 61-74

 ### ‘Socrates’ second voyage (_Phaedo_ 99-101)’
- in F. Leigh (ed.), _BICS_ Supplement 141, _Themes in Plato, Aristotle, and Hellenistic Philosophy: Keeling Lectures 2011-18_ (forthcoming 2021), 47-62
+ in F. Leigh (ed.), _BICS_ Supplement 141, _Themes in Plato, Aristotle, and Hellenistic Philosophy: Keeling Lectures 2011-18_ (2021), 47-62

  ### ‘Celsus as Platonist philosopher’
  in J. Carleton Paget and S. Gathercole (eds.), _Celsus in his World_ (forthcoming)